ReMod-Studios/endless-bedrock/README.md

 GitHub just begs to have a README so this is here now.

-There's also a Bedrock mod.
+There's also a Fabric mod.